marmelab/coPostgresQuery/README.md

 selectOne({ table, idFields, returnFields })(db)(entity)
 ```

-allow to create a query to select one entity.
+Creates a query to select one entity.

 #### Configuration